Hiring

 • Summer Fridays: Sunny weather can be a rare thing in Michigan.
 Getting off early on Fridays is a fun and much-appreciated perk for the team.

-If you want to build a team of owners, take a page (or two) from BrandBarr’s playbook.
-It’s your team that will take your business to the heights you dream of.
-“I’ve come to realize that you’re only as motivated and inspired as the people around you,” reflects Alexandra.
+If you want to build a team of owners who exhibit the power of grit and go beyond their comfort zones, take a page (or two) from BrandBarr’s playbook.
+It’s your team of successful people that will take your business to the heights you dream of.
+“I’ve come to realize that you’re only as motivated and inspired as the people around you,” reflects Jona.
 “People are the real dream-builders.
 Culture is the most important piece of a business’s success.”

 Krystal Barghelame Krystal was an integrated marketing specialist at Gusto.
 She was also a former writer on the Gusto content team and loves terrible pens.
 Er... puns.